-This information will help you prepare for your low dose rate (LDR) brachytherapy (BRAY-kee-THAYR-uh-pee) treatment to your prostate at Memorial Sloan Kettering (MSK).
+This information will help you get ready for your LDR brachytherapy (BRAY-kee-THAYR-uh-pee) treatment to your prostate at Memorial Sloan Kettering (MSK).

-Read through this resource at least once before you start your brachytherapy, and then use it as a reference in the days leading up to your treatments to help you prepare.
+Read through this resource at least once before you start your brachytherapy and use it as a reference in the days leading up to your treatments.Back to top

 About Your Prostate